neins/Web1/README.md

-# One of my first lessons on site layout
+# One of my first lessons about site layout